nadanai263/nadanai263.github.io/index.md

 ---
 #### Data Science Basics

 I have been building data science pipelines using Python, Keras/Tensorflow, Docker, and AWS which allows me to rapidly design, containerize, and train machine learning models on the cloud.
 I've put together a collection of mini-demonstrations to show the specific steps required to do this.
-Bear in mind that the field is changing quickly, and the demos presented here may become obsolete faster than I anticipate!
+Bear in mind that the field is changing quickly, and the demos presented here may become obsolete faster than I anticipate.
 Correctness is by no means guaranteed, but I will be extremely grateful if you do point out any glaring errors.

 ##### 1. Getting the data: Import - Store - Extract - Organise
 [Getting Twitter data](/pages/datascience/twitter.html) • [Getting LinkedIn data](/pages/datascience/linkedin.html)